department-of-veterans-affairs/vets-website/content/pages/ID-card-types.md

 ---
 layout: page-breadcrumbs.html
-title: Get a Veteran ID Card
+title: Types of Veteran ID Cards
-display_title: Get a Veteran ID Card
+display_title: Types of Veteran ID Cards
 description: Learn about the different types of ID cards available to Veterans and how to apply for them.
 concurrence: Incomplete
 plainlanguage: